 By getting started, you’ll have the freedom to begin creating a budget and giving your money purpose.
 Qube is the first of its kind and gives you a great way to keep track of your monthly expenses.

-We highly recommend giving Qube a try.
 You can download their app here.

 What Should My Budget Expense Categories Be?

 Everyone has different budgeting categories, but overall, there are some similarities.
-For example, everyone lives somewhere (has housing expenses), and everyone has to eat (food expenses).
-Once you have determined what you will receive each paycheck, you’ll use budget categories to create a sustainable budget.
+For example, everyone lives somewhere (has housing expenses), and everyone has to eat (food budget expenses).
+Once you have determined what you will receive each paycheck, you’ll use your budget categories list to create a sustainable budget.
 This is essential for money management.

 Here’s a breakdown of the most common expenses.
 Use this list to create budget categories for your budget.